MLB to Relax Virus Protocols When 85% on Field Vaccinated

 Once the 85% threshold is reached, fully vaccinated players and staff would be able to eat and drink on flights.
 They would be able to gather in indoor spaces such as hotels without masks or social distancing as long as non-vaccinated people aren’t present, and they would be able to carpool or use Uber or Lyft.
 The relaxation would not apply to gatherings in group facilities at ballparks, such as clubhouses.

-Fully vaccinated people who have close contact with someone with COVID-19 would not have to quarantine unless they exhibit systems.
+Fully vaccinated people who have close contact with someone with COVID-19 would not have to quarantine unless they exhibit symptoms.

 Vaccinated players and staff would have the option to reduce PCR saliva testing to twice weekly, similar to Tier 2 staff, such as front office and clubhouse employees, owners and groundskeepers.